MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-azure-ai-resource.md

 For custom role assignments, use **Access control (IAM)** within the Azure portal.
 Learn more about hub [role-based access control](../concepts/rbac-ai-studio.md).

-To add grant users permissions:
+To add grant users permissions from the Azure portal:
 1. Select **+ Add** to add users to your hub.

 1. Select the **Role** you want to assign.